 Build your resume content to position you as the best hiring choice for your target companies.

 Show them the money using branded, metrics-driven accomplishment statements.
-Drive home your promise of value with tangible evidence of how you turned things around for past companies and solved the kinds of problems your target companies are facing.
+Drive home your promise of value.
+Include tangible evidence of how you turned things around for past companies.
+Show how you solved the kinds of problems your target companies are facing.

 Storytelling, using the Challenge – Action – Results framework, helps hiring decision makers picture you in the jobs they’re trying to fill.